COURSE DATES FOR 2019

-The Day the Simulator Died is a fully immersive multi-professional education day that follows the care pathway of a child who has died unexpectedly, and their family, from home (pre-hospital) through to the Emergency Department and beyond.
-This simulation day is designed to help prepare learners who may be faced with unexpected child death.
+The Day the Simulator Died is a fully immersive multi-professional/multi agency simulation based education day that follows the care pathway of a child who has died unexpectedly, and their family, from home (pre-hospital) through to the Emergency Department and beyond.
+The day is designed to help prepare learners who may be faced with unexpected child death.

 Workshops covering APLS management of cardiac arrest, decision making – when to stop resuscitation, statutory and legal processes (Child Death Overview Panel)

 High fidelity simulations of resuscitations, including the presence of simulated parents and experience of breaking bad news teamworking